Please contact our Administrator, Rebecca Mills, on:

 Rosie Parr MA, Solicitor (Chair)

-Rosie Parr studied history and law at Cambridge University and became a solicitor after training in a leading City of London firm.
-She has spent 40 years working for a wide range of law firms as a commercial lawyer and in general practice, and since 2002 she has specialised in advising charities and social enterprises.
-From 2003 to 2009 she was the Head of the Charities Unit in a Top 50 UK law firm.
-She set up her own legal firm in 2009, and continues to advise charities including several museums, arts and sports organisations and care charities.
-Rosie is also a trustee of a charity providing residential and day care for adults with learning disabilities, and in her spare time she enjoys painting, playing tennis, singing in a choir and travelling.
+Rosie studied history and law at Cambridge University and then qualified as a solicitor.
+She spent 40 years working for a wide range of law firms as a commercial lawyer and in general practice.
+She then specialised in advising charities and social enterprises and in 2009 established her own legal firm.
+Rosie has been a trustee of Futures for Women since 2010 and became its chair in 2019.
+She is also a trustee of a charity providing residential and day care for adults with learning disabilities.

 Joanna Murray (Vice Chair)

-Harriet became a Trustee of Futures for Women in January 20202.
+Harriet became a trustee of Futures for Women in January 2020.
 She works for the Gates Foundation, focusing on grants and contracts made by the Donor Government Relations team.
 Before joining the foundation, Harriet worked as a Parliamentary Assistant to an MP in the House of Commons.
 Harriet is the daughter of a long-time supporter and so has a family connection to Futures for Women.